 - 1. The company's stated rationale for adopting such a provision; - 2.
-Disclosure of past harm from shareholder lawsuits in which plaintiffs were unsuccessful or shareholder lawsuits outside the jurisdiction of incorporation; - 3.
-The breadth of application of the by-law, including the types of lawsuits to which it would apply and the definition of key terms; and - 4.
-Governance features such as shareholders' ability to repeal the provision at a later date (including the vote standard applied when shareholders attempt to amend the by-laws) and their ability to hold directors accountable through annual director elections and a majority vote standard in uncontested elections.
+Disclosure of past harm from duplicative shareholder lawsuits in more than one forum; - 3.
+The breadth of application of the charter or by-law provision, including the types of lawsuits to which it would apply and the definition of key terms; and - 4.
+Governance features such as shareholders' ability to repeal the provision at a later date (including the vote standard applied when shareholders attempt to amend the charter or by-laws) and their ability to hold directors accountable through annual director elections and a majority vote standard in uncontested elections.